tensorlayer/TensorLayer/docs/modules/layers.rst

 API - Layers
 =========================

-To make TensorLayer simple, we minimize the number of layer classes as much as we can.
-So we encourage you to use TensorFlow's function.
+TensorLayer provides rich implementations of reference layers trailed for well-known benchmarks and domain-specific problems.
+In addition, we also support transparent access to native TensorFlow parameters.
-For example, we provide layer for local response normalization, but user can still apply ``tf.nn.lrn`` on ``network.outputs``.
+For example, we provide not only layers for local response normalization, but also layers that allow user to apply ``tf.nn.lrn`` on ``network.outputs``.
 More functions can be found in `TensorFlow API <https://www.tensorflow.org/versions/master/api_docs/index.html>`_.

-Understand Basic layer
+Understanding Basic layer
 -------------------------

 All TensorLayer layers have a number of properties in common: